-A child featured in the show It wasn’t just the children who needed to give consent for filming.
+It wasn’t just the children who needed to give consent for filming.
 Birth parents, adoptive parents, foster carers, social workers, the managers, heads of social services, local authority councillors, and an almost endless list of interested parties had to be convinced of the merit of the project for it to go ahead.
 “There are so many people who can stop you at any point,” said Brian Woods, executive producer of 15,000 Kids.
 “It was an absolute miracle getting the series on air.”

 Initially True Vision, which worked with local authorities in Wigan, Warrington and Stockport, lined up 147 potential adoption cases for use in the series – only seven children ended up on air.

 The authorities were delighted with the outcome.
 Jayne Ivory, head of service at the people directorate at Wigan council, said the programme would improve public understanding.
 “Adoption is not hidden, but it’s highly confidential and complex,” she said.
 “To have got this level of insight – from the child’s perspective, the professional’s and the adopter’s – gives a really rich account of the whole process.”